jbnunn/TwitchRobot/README.md

 ## Connect to and drive the Create 2 robot

-You're now ready to drive the robot!
-Let's SSH in first to make sure it responds to commands directly on the robot:

-TBD
+Finally, move to the last section, [Controlling the Robot](./Part6-Control.md).

 ## Sources